harshitkd/Melodicity-SE-Project-/README.md

 * CSS: It is a style sheet language which is used to describe the look and formatting of a document written in markup language.
 * git: Software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.

+## Installation and Setup Instructions
+Clone down this repository.
+You will need `node` and `npm` installed globally on your machine.

+Installation:

+`npm install`

+To Run Test Suite:

+`npm test`

+To Start Server:

+`npm start`

+To Visit App:

+`localhost:3000/ideas`

 ## Landing Page

 ![Landing Page (1)](https://user-images.githubusercontent.com/56076028/142868867-6914f523-dd00-4579-aea9-18cdfff2852b.png)